-23. Daily: CHECKING FOR LEAKAGE, RECTIFY AS NECESSARY
+25. Daily: CHECKING FOR LEAKAGE, RECTIFY AS NECESSARY

-- Start the engine. - Check for oil, coolant, fuel, air and exhaust leakage. - Tighten or change leaking connections.
-Check the overflow holes (1) which show whether the O rings between the cylinder liners and crank-case are leaking, refer to illustration. - a) If coolant is leaking out, the two upper O-rings are leaking. - b) If oil is leaking out, the lower O-ring is leaking. - Check that the drain hole (2) on the coolant pump is not blocked, see drawing.
+- Start the engine. - Check for oil, coolant, fuel, air and exhaust leakages. - Tighten or change leaking connections.
+Check the overflow holes (1) which show whether the O-rings between the cylinder liner and crank-case are leaking, see drawing. - a) If coolant is leaking out, the two upper O-rings are leaking. - b) If oil is leaking out, the lower O-ring is leaking. - Check that the drain hole (2) on the coolant pump is not blocked, see drawing.
 If there is leakage, change the pump seal. - Check that the drain for the "V" behind the injection pump is open all the way through the block and drain pipe so that no fluid can collect in the "V".
 See illustration.

-A small amount of leakage from the overflow holes during the engine running-in period is normal.
-(Seals and O-rings to be lubricated with soap or oil when fitted).
+A small amount of leakage from the overflow holes during the engine's running-in period is normal.
+(Seals and O-rings are lubricated with soap or oil when fitted.).